LuisTorres262/Creating-a-Virtual-Machine/README.md

 21.)
-Boom.
-Should be done now.
-Going back to the Home for the Virtual Machines, it should be cleared out.
+Boom!
+It should be done now.
+Go back to the home page for the Virtual Machines, it should be cleared out.
 22.)
 Now you're not quite done yet.
 Click the search bar and type "Resource Groups", you should now be looking at your current resource groups.